open/close all folders

 - In The Squad by Jennifer Lynn Barnes, the cheerleaders are the members of a Junior CIA group and flaunt ditziness and/or bitchiness as an act to maintain their cover and keep people from probing them too closely.
 Chloe is genuinely bitchy to Toby, but that's because she thinks that the addition of Toby to the squad threatens her position on it, given their common area of expertise.

-- In one of the Sabrina the Teenage Witch novelisations Sabrina ends up swapping lives with Libby and is nearly half-killed after one cheerleading practice, not realising how much athleticism it takes.
+- In one of the Sabrina the Teenage Witch novelisations Sabrina ends up swapping lives with the Alpha Bitch Libby and is nearly half-killed after one cheerleading practice, not realising how much athleticism it takes.
 Libby's Girl Posse are portrayed as bitches, naturally, but one of the other cheerleaders also invites Sabrina out to a concert.

 - Cindy on Freaks and Geeks, though subverted in that she was nice and smart but also shallow and humorless.